MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/migrating-from-parse-to-playfab.md

   > [!NOTE]
   > For more information on this subject, see [Catalogs](../../commerce/items/catalogs.md).

-- **Inventory data**: Every item in a player’s inventory can have custom properties associated with it, such as item hit-points, or config data for procedurally generated items.
+- **Inventory data**: Every item in a player's inventory can have custom properties associated with it, such as item hit-points, or config data for procedurally generated items.
 - **Group data**: Data is shared among a specific group of players, such as a guild or lobby.
 Examples include a guild name or message of the day.
 Players can be added and removed from a shared group, and all members in the group can read or write shared group data.
 - **Player data**: Data is stored per player account, like Parse Keyed User data.